Tomnowell/tomnowell.github.io/_posts/cybersec/THM/LogAnalysis/2023-11-18-THM-Log-Operations.md

 **Q1: As a consultant, you are doing a comprehensive risk assessment and noticed that one of the development teams implemented a custom script to generate logs for an old system which omits loggings at some phases.
 What would you call this?
 (Mistake or Practice?)**

-*It's not directly obvious which this is.
+*Hint: It's not directly obvious which this is.
 If the omissions were planned then it may not be a problem to omit some phases from the logs.
 However the use of the word 'omit' rather than 'exclude' makes it sound like this is not the intended outcome.
 Also, you could just count the number of letters the answer requires.*

 <details>
   <summary>Spoiler warning: Answer</summary>